istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ## Apply Wasm configuration at the Gateway

-Istio's Gateway provides a centralized entry point for managing traffic into the service mesh.
-Here, we'll configure a WasmPlugin to enhance security by adding HTTP Basic authentication.
-This plugin will be applied at the gateway level, ensuring that all traffic passing through the gateway is subject to the configured authentication rules.
+With Kubernetes Gateway API, Istio provides a centralized entry point for managing traffic into the service mesh.
+We will configure a WasmPlugin at the gateway level, ensuring that all traffic passing through the gateway is subject to the extended authentication rules.

 ### Configure WasmPlugin for Gateway